574n13y/Aws/CI CD pipeline/Readme.md

 ## Will leverage Docker containers and Docker Hub for containerization and image management.
 This project focuses on automating the deployment process, ensuring seamless integration and delivery of the application.

 - create a new instance.
-· Name: Ubuntu
+- Name: Ubuntu
-· AMI: ubuntu.
+- AMI: ubuntu.
-· Instance type: t2.micro (free tier).
+- Instance type: t2.micro (free tier).
-· Key pair login: Create > docker.pem.  - (Download the .pem file.)
+- Key pair login: Create > docker.pem.  - (Download the .pem file.)
-· Allow HTTP.
+- Allow HTTP.
-· Allow HTTPS.
+- Allow HTTPS.

- - Click on Launch Instance, then connect to the EC2 instance and install following packages
+ - Click on Launch Instance, then connect to the EC2 instance and install the following packages
    ![dev1](https://github.com/574n13y/Aws/assets/35293085/766ccb13-ef1d-43e3-a1f6-3b23b5f53234)

  - Docker installation